AwardMutea/AwardMutea/README.md

 - 👋 Hi, I’m @AwardMutea
 - 👀 I’m interested in development
 - 🌱 I’m currently learning Java
-- 📫 How to reach me @AwardMutea across all playtforms.
+- 📫 You can reach me on @AwardMutea across all platforms.

 <!---
 AwardMutea/AwardMutea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.